After searching online I've realized that this construction is quite common in cheap accessories from many vendors, the

 - The diverged laser beam is much weaker than the focused one.
-So if your laser collimator batteries are almost dead (or if you trying to collimate in a cold temperature environment), the image brightness might be insufficient for a good contrast of the center spot shadow to deal with even in the dark (since then I had my collimator modded with the USB power port).
+So if your laser collimator batteries are almost dead (or if you trying to collimate in a cold temperature environment, or in the dusk), the image brightness might be insufficient for a good contrast of the center spot shadow to deal with even in the dark (since then I had my collimator modded with the USB power port).
+With practice using your DIY BLC it's less and less crucial.

-- The 1.25" collimator has quite a small screen to observe the shadow comfortably.
-The center spot image may end outside of the screen's edge if the telescope was significantly misaligned initially.
+- The 1.25" collimator has quite a small screen.
+The center spot shadow image may end up outside of the screen's edge if the telescope was significantly misaligned initially.
 Fortunately, the laser collimator is still there, just take it out from the Barlow and use as intended for rough initial collimation (I'm thinking of a bigger DIY 2" collimator rig with a different laser beam emitter already).

 - The diverged laser beam spot might be too small (or/and a little offset) to cover the entire mirror's center mark.
-In that case, you can try to move the collimator a little out of the Barlow and wiggle both around looking for a better coverage of the center spot.
-Fix the tilt with screws.
-The impact on accuracy will be nearly unnoticeable.
+In that case, you can try to move the collimator a little out of the Barlow and wiggle both around looking for a better coverage of the center spot before securely clamping each in place.
+The impact on accuracy from that will be nearly unnoticeable.
 With fast mirrors, moving the focuser's tube out to the maximum might also help to expand the highlighting spot a bit.
 Or you can try refocusing the inner laser collimator some day to improve the beam to your aperture (some lasers inside allow that easily with a flat screwdriver).

-Overall, I'm very excited with the possibility to collimate comfortably at the mirror's end of the telescope with almost the Star test precision!
-Highly recommend this method to everyone.
+Overall, I'm very excited with the possibility to collimate comfortably at the mirror's end of the telescope with almost the Star Test accuracy!
+I would highly recommend this method to everyone.